 Assessment of what's at risk — people, structures, or utilities — and how frequently that target is occupied.
 This factor drives the overall risk rating.

 Low / Moderate / High / Extreme risk classification using the industry-standard ISA TRAQ matrix.
-Defensible, reproducible, and accepted by courts, insurers, and agencies.
+Structured, reproducible, and useful for property, board, insurance, agency, or contractor communication.

 Professional written findings with site photos and specific recommendations — ready for insurance, legal, or agency submission.